Extraltodeus/ComfyUI-AutomaticCFG/README.md

 My own version "from scratch" of a self-rescaling CFG.
-It isn't much but it's honest work.
+It ain't much but it's honest work.

 # Usage: